 One fascinating feature of shallow water, reef-building corals is their mutualistic relationship with photosynthetic algae called zooxanthellae, which live in their tissues.
 The coral provides the algae with a protected environment and the compounds they need for photosynthesis.
 In return, the algae produce oxygen and help the coral to remove wastes.
 Deep-sea corals occur in much deeper or colder oceanic waters and lack zooxanthellae.
 Unlike their shallow water relatives, which rely heavily on photosynthesis to produce food, deep-sea corals take in plankton and organic matter for much of their energy needs.

 Benefits of Coral Reef Ecosystems

 People receive many benefits from coral reefs.
 These ecosystems protect coastlines from storms and erosion; provide jobs for local communities; offer opportunities for recreation; and are a source of food and new medicines.
-Over a billion people eat fish caught from coral ecosystems.
+Over half a billion people depend on reefs for food, income and protection.
 Fishing, diving, and snorkeling on and near reefs add hundreds of millions of dollars to local businesses.
+The net economic value of the world’s coral reefs is estimated to be nearly 29.8 billion US dollars per year.
 These ecosystems are also of great cultural importance to indigenous people in many regions of the world.

 Threats to Coral Reef Ecosystems